ulaganathanv/spring-boot-docker/README.md

 * $ kubectl delete service spring-boot-docker - To delete the service.
 * $ kubectl describe deployment spring-boot-docker - To see the deployment details.
 * $ kubectl delete deployment spring-boot-docker - To delete the application.
+* $ kubectl logs &lt;pod id&gt; - To see the logs of the specific pod.